+Quantum well states in semiconductor heterostructures have previously been intensively studied using Raman scattering.~\cite{Pinczuk89,Prevot91} Collective charge density as well as single particle spin excitations show up as maxima in parallel and crossed polarization, respectively.
+Resonances due to intersubband excitations or over the bulk optical gap E$_0$+$\Delta _{B1-B2} _{B2-B3}$$\approx$50meV=400cm$^{-1}$ for intersubband excitations in Bi$_2$Se$_3$ and similar energies in BiTeI.~\cite{Benia11,Crepaldi12} For the latter binding energies have not been resolved in ARPES so clearly.\cite{Crepaldi12}.
+Nevertheless, the discrepancy in energy and its missing time dependence are clear arguments against an interpretation as intersubband excitations.
+Furthermore, our experiments show the Lorentzian modes in E symmetry and in RL symmetry for Bi$_2$Se$_3$, respectively.
+There is also no evidence for coupled LO phonon charge excitations.
+All this supports our assignment of the Lorentzian maxima to collision dominated scattering.

+The concerted behavior of the two chalcogenides calls for their joint description.
+One key seems to be the time variations of intensity.
+Photoemission shows a very similar time evolution of the confinement of charge carriers into quantum well states.
+For both compounds these surface states are Rashba split and have a chiral spin texture.
+For BiTeI the involvement of quantum well states explains the selective observation of Lorentzian Raman on one of the two surface terminations.
+The observation of an E symmetry of the scattering as well as the additional quasi-elastic signal differ from observations in Bi$_2$Se$_3$.
+This could be related to details of the electronic structure of the two compounds.
+Nevertheless, a scenario based on Rashba spin split quantum well states does not need to take into account the spin momentum locking of the Dirac states.

-In BiTeI the surface electron states are not spin-momentum coupled.
-However, there are peculiarities based on the combination of the spin splitting with the surface state bending.
-The enormous spin splitting in the proximity of the Fermi energy leads to two differently spin polarized Fermi surfaces, an inner cylindrical and an outer hexagonally warped one.
+Band structure calculations for BiTeI show that the enormous Rashba spin splitting leads to two differently spin polarized Fermi surfaces, with a pronounced hexagonal warping of the higher energy sheet.